 As stated above, the volcanoes blocked Lake Kivu’s northern outlet towards Lake Edward.
 I always refer to the later as Lake Rutanzige but Ugandan authorities chose to honor King Edward VII instead.

-There is a border post and a bridge connecting Rwanda and the DRC where Rusizi River begins its journey.
+There is a border post and a bridge connecting Rwanda and the DRC at the source of Rusizi River.
 While flowing towards the southern part of the Albertine Rift, the said river descents from 4,800 to 2,530 feet above sea level.
 Its steepest gradient can be seen within the first 40 kilometers of the course.

-An investment consortium managed by the Economic Community of the Great Lakes Countries has set up hydroelectricity plants which generate electricity for the benefit of communities in Rwanda, Burundi and the DRC.
+An investment consortium managed by the Economic Community of the Great Lakes Countries owns a couple of hydroelectricity plants along the course of this mysterious river.
+These power plants supply electricity to Rwanda, Burundi and the DRC.

 Uncertain of the actual direction of the flow, British explorers Richard Burton and John Speke pondered the possibility of Lake Tanganyika pumping water into the Nile via Rusizi and developed a preposterous south-north flow hypothesis.